George Weymouth

+George Weymouth (c.
+1585 – c.
+1612) was an English explorer and colonist of the area now occupied by the state of Maine.
+George Weymouth was a native of Cockington, Devon, who spent his youth studying shipbuilding and mathematics.
+His travels are among the early recorded contacts between Wabanaki nations and people of Northern Europe.

 Voyages

-George Weymouth was a native of Cockington, Devon, who spent his youth studying shipbuilding and mathematics.

 In 1602 Weymouth was hired to seek a northwest passage to India by the recently formed East India Company.
-He sailed the ship Discovery 300 miles into Hudson Strait but turned back on July 26, as the year was far spent and many men were ill.
+He sailed the ship Discovery three hundred miles into Hudson Strait but turned back on July 26, as the year was far spent and many men were ill.
 Weymouth reached Dartmouth on September 5, 1602.

 1605 expedition

-In March 1605 Thomas Arundell, 1st Baron Arundell of Wardour and Henry Wriothesley, 3rd Earl of Southampton sent Captain Weymouth to found a colony in Virginia under the ruse of searching again for a northwest passage.
-Weymouth sailed from England on March 31, 1605 on the ship Archangel and landed near Monhegan off the coast of Maine on May 17, 1605.
+In March 1605, members of the English nobility, Thomas Arundell and Henry Wriothesley, sent Captain Weymouth to found a colony in "Virginia" (the location Virginia referring to the lands of the entire eastern coastline of North America not ruled by France or Spain) under the ruse of searching again for a northwest passage.
+Weymouth sailed from England on March 31, 1605, on the ship Archangel and landed near Monhegan off the coast of Maine on May 17, 1605.
+Using an assembled pinnace called the The Light Horseman, Weymouth explored the now-known Penobscot Bay and inlets.